Page Reviewed / Updated - Mar. 2019

 Residency - applicants must be legal Alaska residents with a Social Security number.
 If an applicant does not have a Social Security number, there must be documentation showing he or she has applied for one.

 Income Limits - the income limits are revised annually and are based on the Federal Poverty Guidelines.
-The limit amounts, as of August of 2016, are shown in the Benefits section below.
-Income is defined as any money coming in that one is able to use to live and includes Social Security payments, pension payments, veteran’s benefits, alimony, etc.
+The limit amounts, as of April of 2019, are shown in the Benefits section below.
+Income is defined as any money coming in that one is able to use to live and includes Social Security payments, annuity payments, pension payments, disability benefits, veteran’s benefits, alimony, dividend stocks / bonds, etc.

 Assets Limits – there are no asset limits.